Gaius Antonius Hybrida: Exile and later career

 During his exile at Cephellenia, Hybrida pretended to act as governor of the island which the people secretly allowed.
 In 49 BC, his nephew, Mark Antony, was elected to the role of tribune of the people and a legate of Caesar's in Italy.
-Despite this, Hybrida remained in exile until 47 when he returned to Rome at the request of Caesar himself.
+Despite this, Hybrida remained in exile until 47 when he returned to Rome at Caesar's request.
 One possible explanation for this is that Mark Antony was indebted to Hybrida; as Hybrida was in exile and had no civil rights, he could not enforce a payment and this suited Mark Antony.
 Hybrida was a candidate for censorship around 45; his character and support from Mark Antony, however, doomed his candidacy.
-The final mention of Hybrida during his life comes from Cicero who commented upon Mark Antony's divorce from Antonia Hybrida Major and the insult this conferred upon Hybrida himself.
+The final mention of Hybrida during his life comes from Cicero who commented upon Mark Antony's divorce from Antonia Hybrida Minor and the insult this conferred upon Hybrida himself.